dynamicforms/vuetify-inputs/docs/examples/df-text-area.md

-# DfTextArea Component
+# df-text-area Component

-The DfTextArea component provides a multi-line text input that fully integrates with both Vuetify and DynamicForms.
+The df-text-area component provides a multi-line text input that fully integrates with both Vuetify and DynamicForms.

 ## Basic Usage

-Below is an example of the DfTextArea component used with DynamicForms:
+Below is an example of the df-text-area component used with DynamicForms:

 <textarea-basic/>